 Bevel Wainscott Volume 1 presents the setting in which Seymore was raised, introduces his father, Bevel Wainscott, and his father's battle with what would now be called post traumatic stress disorder (PTSD).
 Bevel makes an heroic attempt to lead a normal life and be a good father to his family, but a breakdown catches up with him in his prime—when business is good and he and his family are starting to reap the rewards of dedication and hard work.

-contents A Draft Biography of Bevel Wainscott by Seymore Wainscott The Adventurers The Great Fire The Courier Mice The Williamsburg Years The Crisis To the End of His Days The Wainscott Families of Lanham Plantation Weather Stations and Cartography Bevel Wainscott's Secret Contribution to the Kenbourne Canal Read more ...
+contents A Draft Biography of Bevel Wainscott by Seymore Wainscott The Adventurers The Great Fire The Courier Mice The Williamsburg Years The Crisis To the End of His Days The Wainscott Families of Lanham Plantation Weather Stations and Cartography Bevel Wainscott's Secret Contribution to the Kenbourne Canal Peek inside the novella ...

 the importance of horizons